bravegrumpy/merther/src/misunderstood/chapters/07_Decisions.md

 George then turned to fully face Leon, placing the hand that was on his neck, onto lower thigh, just above the knee, startling Leon into making direct eye contact.
 George&rsquo;s eyes, hazel with flex of green, reminded Leon of a young wheat field, fertile and strong.

-Leon trusted George&rsquo;s judgement, but this exchange still irked Leon.
+Leon trusted George&rsquo;s judgment, but this exchange still irked Leon.

 Leon then heard some sudden movement, and cry of distress from the Freya.
 Merlin was grasping her wrist, as she cried out, struggling against Merlin.
 Merlin then wrangled Freya, despite her struggles, trapping her against his body, groping her.
 He then lewdly threw her onto the bed When she resisted, Merlin used her momentum to trap her underneath his body, forcing her against the bed.
 He continued to maneuver himself between her legs ripping her dress open.

 It seemed like Freya subtly leaned into Merlin&rsquo;s touch just before crying out &ldquo;Nooo stopp!&rdquo;, and glaring at Merlin.
 Merlin moved his hips faster, more frantically, caging Freya, blocking her from view.
 This worried Leon.
 He felt himself unable to move.
 Wanting to help, but remembering the look that the king gave last time he tried. *Did I comfort a man guilty of the same crimes as Arthur?*

-During one particularly forceful thrust, Merlin bend down, and aggressively bit Freya&rsquo;s bosom, her scream muffled by Merlin&rsquo;s hand on her mouth.
+During one particularly forceful thrust, Merlin bent down, and aggressively bit Freya&rsquo;s bosom, her scream muffled by Merlin&rsquo;s hand on her mouth.
 During this exchange, Leon thought he could see tears forming in her eyes, as she continued to struggle against Merlin. *Why would Merlin do this, when he knows what it feels like?*

 George knew Merlin better than he did, because of their job.
-George should have reacted to this. *Why would he tell him about all of the different ways he protected servants, and then stand down now?* George just kept his hand on Leon&rsquo;s knee, a small smirk on his face, that Leon had only ever seen during their private rendezvous.
+George should have reacted to this. *Why would he tell him about all the different ways he protected servants, and then stand down now?* George just kept his hand on Leon&rsquo;s knee, a small smirk on his face, that Leon had only ever seen during their private rendezvous.

 Then, almost as fast as Merlin&rsquo;s behavior started, he jumped off of Freya, leaving her in a state of undress, and hid underneath the bed.
 No sooner had Merlin disappeared, Leon heard a knock on the door, preventing him from even being able to check on Freya&rsquo;s welfare.

 Leon took a deep breath, and stood to go answer the door.

-&ldquo;Its likely the king&rdquo;, George proclaimed, standing up, moving the papers he was writing into a drawer on Leon&rsquo;s desk, and revealing the armory inventory sheets.
+&ldquo;It's likely the king&rdquo;, George proclaimed, standing up, moving the papers he was writing into a drawer on Leon&rsquo;s desk, and revealing the armory inventory sheets.
 Freya still looked like a mess.

 Leon then purposefully went towards the door, opening it just enough to communicate, without inviting anybody inside.
 He hoped that his body obstructed most of the view.
 Leon also hoped that George would continue to obscure and or distract.